ryananyangu/gojsrunner/README.md

 -> Pipe to post send request script[Done]
 -> Get the response back and propagate it to the caller[Done]
 ------------------------------------------------------------------------------------------
--> Pass initial payment params back to the response builder for easier mapping of final feedback -> Deal with caching
+-> Pass initial payment params back to the response builder for easier mapping of final feedback (Cancelled) -> Deal with caching (In progress)
--> Deal with database inserts
+-> Deal with database inserts (Done)
--> XML convertion back to json
+-> XML convertion back to json (Inprogress)
--> Service Type information on service config to state sync or async -> Callback endpoint on dxl for async
+-> Service Type information on service config to state sync or async (Done) -> Callback endpoint on dxl for async (In Progress)
 -> Only if sync we post into the callbackQ else we only post in the database with async function -> Swagger setup on the dxl layer
 -> Add metabase for UI